Nonlinear semigroups built on generating families and their Lipschitz sets: Introduction

 In the literature, the Chernoff approximation is mainly used as a tool for finding approximative representations of semigroups or solutions of evolution equations, for which the existence is already established.
-In many applications the goal is to find an approximation of the form \eqref{eq:chernoff} to give explicit representations of semigroups, see, e.g., \cite{stt2002,bss2010,oss2017}.
-For a survey of Chernoff approximations of operator semigroups we refer to \cite{butko2018method}, see also \cite{gkt2019} for an overview on different kinds of approximations.
-A classical approach to nonlinear partial differential equations and the respective nonlinear semigroups is based on the theory of maximal monotone or m-accretive operators, see \cite{Barbu10,Benilan-Crandall91,Brezis71,Evans87,Kato67}.
-For HJB-type equations, as outlined in \cite{denk2020convex}, it is rather delicate to verify the m-accreditivity.
-The theory of backward stochastic differential equations provides a powerful tool for the representation of second order quasi-linear equations, see, e.g., \cite{delbaen2011backward,el1997backward}, as well as \cite{kazi2015second,soner2012wellposedness} for fully-nonlinear equations.
+In many applications the goal is to find an approximation of the form~\eqref{eq:cher} to give explicit representations of semigroups, see, e.g.,~\cite{stt2002,bss2010,oss2017}.
+For a survey of Chernoff approximations of operator semigroups we refer to~\cite{butko2018method}, see also~\cite{gkt2019} for an overview on different kinds of approximations.
+A classical approach to nonlinear PDEs and the respective nonlinear semigroups is based on the theory of maximal monotone or m-accretive operators, see~\cite{Barbu10,Benilan-Crandall91,Brezis71,Evans87,Kato67}.
+For HJB-type equations, as outlined in~\cite{denk2020convex}, it is rather delicate to verify the m-accreditivity.
+Furthermore, the theory of backward stochastic differential equations provides a powerful tool for the representation of second order quasi-linear equations, see, e.g.,~\cite{delbaen2011backward,el1997backward}, as well as~\cite{kazi2015second,soner2012wellposedness} for fully nonlinear equations.

 The paper is organized as follows.
-In Section~\ref{section abstract}, we introduce the basic assumptions and state the main result on the existence of nonlinear semigroups.
-In Section~\ref{section cont}, we investigate how to verify the imposed compactness assumption for spaces of continuous functions.
-In Section~\ref{sec:generator}, we prove that the generator of the semigroup $S$ is an extension of the derivative $I'(0)$.
-In Section \ref{sec:Lip}, we study versions of the Lipschitz set which are invariant under the semigroup.
-Finally, the main results are illustrated with several examples in Section \ref{sec:examples}.
+In Section~\ref{sec:construct}, we introduce the basic assumptions and state the main result on the existence of nonlinear semigroups.
+In Section~\ref{sec:cont}, we investigate how to verify the imposed compactness assumption for certain spaces of continuous functions.
+In Section~\ref{sec:gen}, we prove that the generator of $(S(t))_{t\geq 0}$ is an extension of the derivative $I'(0)$.
+In Section~\ref{sec:Lip}, we study the symmetric Lipschitz set.
+Finally, in Section \ref{sec:examples} the main results are illustrated with several examples.